charliecalvert/CloudNotes/Assignments/Npm/SystemdServiceControl.md

 ## The Specs

 Remember, our goal is to track the status of the programs you run on systemd.

-Sample menu:
+Sample menu allowing you to check a range of ports and the status of five specific programs:

 ```bash
 ===============================